-If your transducer remains in the water for long periods of time, slush,

-If your transducer remains out of the water for a long period of time, it may take some time to wet the transducer after it is returned to the water.
+If your transducer remains in the water for long periods of time, slush, algae and other marine growth can reduce the effectiveness of the transducer.
+Periodically clean the face of the transducer with a mild, marinesafe and plastic-safe soap or solution may take some time to wet the transducer after it is returned to the water.
 Small air bubbles can cling to the surface of the transducer and interfere with proper operation.
-These bubbles will dissipate with time, or you may wipe the face of the transducer with your fingers after the transducer is in
+These bubbles will dissipate with time, or you may wipe the face of the transducer with your fingers after the transducer is in the water.